Fibaro Home Center 2 vs 3 comparison

 Table source: Vesternet

-Decoding all the technical specifications
+Decoding the technical specifications

 Scenes